 Unfortunately, head lice are a persistent problem and are often attracted to the cleanest of heads.
+To help prevent the spread of head lice please ensure shoulder length hair is tied back.
 If your child does contract head lice, please inform us and we will send out a standard letter to the members of that class.
 If you do find head lice in your child's hair, please treat it immediately.